tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1-Quick_Start_Guide.md

 **Debug Serial Cable Description**

 The currently provided debug serial cable has four wires.
-The red one is `VCC`, the green one is `TX`, the white one is `RX`, and the black one is `GND`.  `VCC` connection is not needed.
+The red one is `VCC`, the green one is `TX`, the white one is `RX`, and the black one is `GND`.  `VCC` is not needed actually.

 ![image-20241231145656021](http://tanzhtanzh.oss-cn-shenzhen.aliyuncs.com/img/image-20241231145656021.png)